SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 CIRCUIT BOARD ASSEMBLY - Solder all components to the Veroboard and wire the LEDs using ~3" long #24 stranded wire.
 The insulation must cover the wires completely for final assembly.
 Solder the input power cable to the bottom of the Veroboard since it is the natural direction of the wires going down the hollow PVC staff.
 The power cord exits out the bottom to a plug.
 Click here to see my schematic, Veroboard component layout (X denotes where to "open" the PCB run with a drill bit) the run side, & the component side of the 1.5" OD circular board.

 (COMPONENT SIDE - The red & black wires below the potentiometer shown on the component layout are my temporary external power leads.
 Do not include them in the final assembly.
 Instead, solder the permanent power wires to the bottom of the board.
-The grey cable shown below is a 4 conductor power cable.
-I've doubled up the wires to use all conductors for minimal power loss).
+The grey cable shown above is the 4 conductor power cable where I've doubled up on the wires for minimal power loss).

 FINAL ASSEMBLY - Form the LED wires together into a bundle and then fan each LED outward like a flower as shown on right.
 I used needle nose pliers to point the LEDs outward.
 Line up each LED with a hole drilled through the side of the cap.
 Smear silicon sealant in each hole and push the LED in to collar depth.
 Remove excess sealant from the exposed outside of each LED.
 Once the sealant has cured (24hrs) form the bundle of wires into a spiral coil so it can be pushed (screw fashion) inside the cap as it goes down over the rod and onto the base.
 Do this with the power on so you can detect a problem during assembly.
 This is the test to confirm everything is well secured and insulated.
 Once the cap is down on the base and all 8 LEDs are still lit, you are good to seal the unit.
 Spread a thin bead of silicon sealant around the base and snug up the nut on top of the rod.
 The only way to service the electronics is to release the nut and cut the sealant with a razor knife.
 Relax, it should last a lifetime.

 ELECTRICAL CONNECTION - The power cables exist out the bottom of the mast and plug into their mating connector installed through the transom.
 Achieving a water tight cable through the solid fibreglass transom is fairly easy if installed as shown.
 Drill a hole through the transom, slightly larger than the cable, with the drill bit pointed slightly up towards the gap below the starboard coaming.
 Push a fish tape into the hole and through the gap.
 Then pull the power cable out through the transom hole, leaving the connector hanging out.
 Seal and screw the cable cap over the transom hole.
 Slip two ferrite beads over the power cable at the battery to ensure "clean power" to the LEDs.
 Later I may add a power switch to shut it off for night sailing or when I "borrow" a slip at a local club.
 No point in annoying the animals in the zoo or I could find myself floating in the bay come morning!
 For now I will just pull the connectors apart.
-While I thought other sailors would object to my anchor light, most welcome it saying, "I can see the dock while walking to my boat at night."
+While I thought other sailors would object to my anchor light, most welcome it saying, "I now have a visual reference to find my slip while docking at night."

 To test the light I installed it on Panache while she was on her trailer parked in the bush.
 I can report that it is easy to see from 300' away, which is good considering there was no snow at the time to reflect light.
 I built a second light for my buddy and he reported that in total darkness the light cast his shadow against the house 30' away.
 This is good performance for only 22 MA of current on his light.